cburgelab/RBNS_pipeline/docs/installation.md

 ## Forgi

 - Note that the forgi package has its own dependencies, as listed on [the forgi website](https://viennarna.github.io/forgi/download.html).
-On test installion, this required installing future ('pip install future') ad logging_exceptions ('pip install logging_exceptions').
+On test installion, this required installing future ('pip install future') and logging_exceptions ('pip install logging_exceptions').

 ## Weblogo